cgjohnso/Is-CO2-per-capita-a-reliable-indicator-of-a-country-s-total-CO2-production-/README.md

 ## Research Questions

-To measure the effectiveness of the strategy, I focused on determining each country's contribution to global CO2 emissions through developing the following research questions:
+To measure the effectiveness of the strategy, I focused on determining the contribution to global CO2 emissions for specific blocs of countries through developing the following research questions:

 1. What is the total CO2 production for the top 10 emitting countries?
 2. What is the total CO2 production for the top 10 emitting countries by CO2 per capita?